mit-pdos/noria/README.md

 that maintains [materialized
 views](https://en.wikipedia.org/wiki/Materialized_view) for the output of those queries.
-Reads now become fast lookups directly into these materialized views, as if the value has been directly cached in memcached.
-The views are then kept up-to-date incrementally through the data-flow program, which yields high write throughput.
+Reads now become fast lookups directly into these materialized views, as if the value had been directly cached in memcached.
+The views are then kept up-to-date incrementally through the data-flow, which yields high write throughput.

 ## Running Noria